Towards a theory of dissipative Dark Matter I: the Born limit: Energy-differential cross sections

 For scalar DM candidates, the inclusion of the \( u \)-channel doubles the contribution of the external leg and vertex diagrams to the emission amplitude compared to the contact emission diagrams.
-As a result, the dissipative process $SS\to SS V$ has the following energy differential cross-section
+As a result, the dissipative process $SS\to SS V$ has the following energy-differential cross section

 where we use the following short-hand notation for the $x$-dependent function